Rüsselsheim massacre: Trial and execution

 After the war ended in Europe in May 1945, Rüsselsheim was occupied by the U.S. Army.
 The killings were reported and the bodies were located on 28 June 1945.
 Eleven residents of Rüsselsheim, including Josef Hartgen, were arrested and put on trial in the town of Darmstadt in late July 1945.

-The defense for the townspeople argued that they had been incited to commit the crime by Goebbels' propaganda, that encouraged the German people to take reprisals against downed Allied airmen; and that the defendants were not to bear the guilt for their actions.
-Lt.
-Col. Leon Jaworski, who would achieve fame three decades later as the special prosecutor in the Watergate scandal, insisted on the individual responsibility of the defendants for the murder, saying that, "They were all grown men and women.
+The defense for the townspeople argued that they had been incited to commit the crime by Goebbels' propaganda, which encouraged the German people to take reprisals against downed Allied airmen, and were thus not to bear the guilt for their actions.
+Lieutenant Colonel Leon Jaworski, who would achieve fame three decades later as the special prosecutor in the Watergate scandal, insisted on the individual responsibility of the defendants for the murders."They were all grown men and women.
 If they are called on to commit the murder and they do, they are just as responsible as any other murderers."

+The chief investigator in the case, Luke Rogers, was also unsympathetic, claiming that the townspeople had committed the massacre out of a sense of entitlement.
+He pointed out that while there had been countless instances of Allied towns being bombed just as badly as Rüsselsheim, every single case of downed pilots being beaten and murdered had come from Germany.

 The acts of violence against the surrendered Americans by residents of Rüsselsheim constituted a violation of the laws of war.
 In Article 2 of the 1929 Geneva Convention on the Prisoners of War, it was provided that: "Prisoners of war are in the power of the hostile Power, but not of the individuals or corps who have captured them.
 They must at all times be humanely treated and protected, particularly against acts of violence, insults, and public curiosity.
 Measures of reprisal against them are prohibited."
 Also, Article 23 of the 1907 Hague Convention IV - The Laws and Customs of War on Land states that: "In addition to the prohibitions provided by special Conventions, it is especially forbidden....(c) To kill or wound an enemy who, having laid down his arms, or having no longer means of defence, has surrendered at discretion".
 Germany was a signatory to both conventions.
 It was specified that German civilians were bound to observe the laws of war since international law was binding upon belligerents under all circumstances and conditions.